-This privacy notice needs to be read in conjunction with any counselling or supervision contract used at the time, which outlines the limits to confidentiality offered and refers to situations where it may be necessary to break this.
+This privacy notice needs to be read in conjunction with any counselling or supervision contract used at the time the service is provided, which outlines the limits to confidentiality offered and refers to situations where it may be necessary to break this.

 Contact by Professional Executor

-If serious accident, illness or death prevents one of us from continuing work with you, the other (acting as professional executor) will be in touch to discuss alternatives.
-As executor we have access to your contact details (for this purpose); we only have access to each other’s session notes in order to delete them.
+If serious accident, illness or death prevents one of us from continuing work with you, the other (acting as their professional executor) will be in touch to discuss alternatives.
+As each other's executor, we have access to client contact details solely for this purpose.

 When Work is Complete